heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 ### DataFrame to TimeTable

-@@@
+@@@\
-Turning the DataFrame into TimeTables works in two stages:\
+Turning the characters stored in the DataFrame into TimeTables works in two stages:\
 In the first stage, we create PDFTables.
-Their purpose is essentially, to divide each page of the PDF into its respective tables.\
+Their purpose is essentially to divide each page of the PDF into its respective tables.\
 In the second stage, each PDFTable is transformed into a TimeTable.
-TimeTables are "farther away" from the input, i.e. they have no knowledge about the particular positions of each character, but instead contain a list of Stops and TimeTableEntrys.
+TimeTables are "farther away" from the input.
+For example, they have no knowledge about the particular positions of each character, but instead contain a list of Stops and TimeTableEntrys (more on those later).

-This diagram, shows roughly the relationship between the main datastructures we created:
+This diagram, roughly shows the relationship between the main datastructures we use:

 ![Datastructure layout][datastructure_layout]

-To put simply, a PDFTable has both Rows and Columns, which both consist of Fields and Fields are a combination of Chars.
+To put simply, a PDFTable has both Rows and Columns, which both consist of Fields, and Fields are a combination of Chars.
 Finally, all Rows, Columns, Fields and PDFTables are BBoxObjects.
-The TimeTable consists of a single StopList, containing all Stops of the TimeTable, and at least one TimeTableEntry.
+This makes it easy, to merge them and to check if they are overlapping or close.
+The TimeTable consists of a single StopList, containing all Stops of the TimeTable, and at least one TimeTableEntry, which holds the information of a single trip (i.e. column).

-#### Types of Fields, Rows and Columns
+###### Types of Fields, Rows and Columns

 Each of the objects Row, Column and Field have their own type, which is later used, e.g. to detect which columns contain information about stops or whether a stop describes a vehicles arrival or its departure.
-For example Field objects are of type `DataField`, if they contain data that can be parsed by `strftime()` using the given time_format.
-A Row/Column on the other hand is of type `DataRow`/`DataColumn` respectively, if any of its fields is of type `DataField`.
+For example, Field objects are of type `DataField`, if they contain data that can be parsed by `strftime()` using the given time_format.
+A Row or Column, on the other hand, is of type `DataRow` or `DataColumn` respectively, if any of its fields is of type `DataField`.

-#### PDFTable
+###### PDFTable

 As stated above, the purpose of PDFTables is to split the PDF into its tables.
-This includes splitting *and* merging tables, depending on the number of Rows/Columns with a specific type.\
+This includes both splitting *and* merging tables, depending on the number of Rows/Columns with a specific type.\
 For example, each PDFTable should have only a single HeaderRow and a single StopColumn.
 If not, it will be split into multiple PDFTables.
 In the same way, if there are two PDFTable `P1` and `P2`, and `P2` does not have a HeaderRow, then the `P2` is merged into `P1`.

+@ADD INFO ABOUT x0x1y0y1\
 To create the PDFTables, we first need to create the Fields, Rows and Columns.
-A Field is a continuous stream of characters, on the same line.
+A Field is a continuous stream of characters on the same line.
-That means that each characters `x0` coordinate is close to the previous ones `x1` coordinate (continuous) and each character of the Field has the same `y0/y1` coordinates (same line).
+What we mean by this is, that each characters `x0` coordinate is close to the previous ones `x1` coordinate (continuous) and each character of the Field has the same `y0` and `y1` coordinates (same line).\
-So, in order to create the Fields, we basically need to (stably) sort the DataFrame first by the `x0` coordinate, to ensure the correct horizontal order of characters, and then by the `y0` coordinate, to easily iterate over all characters of a single line.
+So, in order to create the Fields, we need to sort the DataFrame first by the `x0` coordinate, to ensure the correct horizontal order of characters, and then (stably) sort by the `y0` coordinate, to easily iterate over all characters of a single line.

 Now we can create the Fields like this:

 1. Create a Field from the current char.
 2. Select the next char in the DataFrame if it exists, otherwise we are done.
-3. If the current char is on the same line and the current char's BBox is close to the fields BBox, add the char to the Field and go to step 2.
+3. If the current char is on the same line as the Field and the current char's BBox is close to the Fields BBox, add the char to the Field and go to step 2.
    Otherwise, go to step 1.

 Next, the Fields are grouped into Rows depending on which line they are on.
-After determining the type of Fields and Rows based on their respective contents, the Columns are created using the coordinates and types of both Rows and Fields.
+After determining the type of Fields and Rows based on their respective contents, the Columns are created using the coordinates and types of both Rows and Fields.\
 One important thing to note is, that Columns do not contain Fields from Rows of type HeaderRow or Other.
-The reasoning for this is, that Rows of type Other, do not contain any information, that we can process (currently) and each Field in a HeaderRow usually spans multiple columns in a table.
+The reasoning for this is, that Rows of type Other do not contain any information, that we can process (currently, at least) and each Field in a HeaderRow usually spans multiple columns in a table.\
 Therefore only Rows containing data, annotations or route information are put into Columns.
+In the following figure, you can see the Fields (green), Columns (red) and Rows (blue) visualized.

+![field_col_row_visual][field_col_row_visual]

 As the final step, the above mentioned splitting and merging takes place, until each PDFTable contains only a single HeaderRow and a single StopRow.
 This also